Contact dermatitis is a type of eczema triggered by contact with a particular substance.

 Symptoms can affect any part of the body but most commonly the hands and face.

-Speak to your pharmacist if your contact dermatitis is troubling you.
+Speak to a pharmacist if your contact dermatitis is troubling you.

 They can recommend treatments such as emollients (moisturisers), which you rub on your skin to stop it becoming dry.

-See your GP if you have persistent, recurrent or severe symptoms of contact dermatitis.
+See a GP if you have persistent, recurrent or severe symptoms of contact dermatitis.
 They can try to identify the cause and suggest appropriate treatments.

 - the substance causing your contact dermatitis cannot be identified